-Lake Land College offers Class A CDL courses for new drivers looking to obtain a CDL, Class B courses for vehicles under 36,001 pounds GVWR, and refresher courses for current and past CDL holders.
-The Commercial Truck Driving program works with several truck driving companies that will pre-hire students, allowing students to enter the workforce immediately.
+Lake Land College offers Class A or B CDL courses for new drivers looking to obtain a CDL, refresher courses for current and past CDL holders, online HAZMAT, tanker, doubles/triples endorsement and CDL permit training and customized training for companies seeking to train current employees.

+The CDL program has partnered with multiple local, regional and over-the-road truck driving companies that will pre-hire students, providing students with multiple career opportunities.